Enigmatic-Smile/docs/reimbursement.md

-# Reimbursement
+# Reimbursements

-Fidel Reimbursement is an adt-on product to _Transaction_ tracking capability, that gives developers the ability to reimburse consumers faster and more easily than ever before, by pushing cash directly onto linked cards.
+Fidel Reimbursement is an adt-on product to _Transaction_ tracking capability, that gives developers the ability to reimburse customers faster and more easily than ever before, by pushing cash directly onto linked cards.

 ## Availability